 2. Finding a professional installer

 All renewable installations should be be carried out by an MCS accredited installer.
-Not doing so may void warranties, remove eligibility for government incentives and grants.
+Not doing so may void or reduce warranties, remove eligibility for government incentives and grants.
 Having said this I am informed that MCS is not a professional qualification nor a validation of their ability.
 There could therefore be both excellent and cowboy installers whether you choose an MCS or non MCS installer.

 MCS Installer search page